intrinsically/codestar-staruml/README.md

 Please make sure you also install the VSCode Codestar extension, and start it with the "Codestart: Start" command.
 The extension lives [here](https://marketplace.visualstudio.com/items?itemName=amcveighvscodeextensions.codestar) but you should install it using the extension tab of VSCode.

-This extension starts up a small server inside VSCode on port :8081, supporting the StarUML extension.
+This extension starts up a small server inside VSCode on a port, supporting the StarUML extension.

 ## Usage

 Ensure the Codestar VSCode extension is running.
 If it isn't, the linked diagram navigation will work, but not the VSCode functions.

+## Preferences

+You can define the start and end port in the preferences.
+By default the extension will talk to ports 8081 through to 8091, so you can control up to 10 VSCode windows if desired.
+Note that you will need to start up the VSCode Codestar extension with "CodeStar: start" and pick a different port per window.

 ## Store VSCode position